EricB2A/KarmaJob/README.md

 `ionic cordova build android` then `ionic cordova emulate android`

+if you don't want the debug mode, use the parameter --release as `ionic cordova build --release android`

 If you want to test it as a native app, use